Road Trip Activities for Kids to Stop Boredom and Save Your Sanity

 Back of the Seat Car iPad Holder or Video Player

-These are lifesavers!
+These iPad holders or video players are lifesavers for car rides!
 Just be sure you have headphones.
 Just make sure you have everything charged up, downloaded and ready to go before you leave the house.
+Saves your kids neck and your sanity.

 That’s it.
 What do you do on road trips?
 Please share your tips in the comments.